khanstutorial/nexus-documentation/backend/students/create.md

-# /users/create
+# /students/create

-## Creates an entry in the users database
+## Creates an entry in the students database
-Adds an entry into the users MongoDB database, where entries represents information about Shadow users.
+Adds an entry into the students MongoDB database, where entries represents information about Shadow students.
 <br><br>

 ## Request